 - After Bob submits his medical report, the insurance company adjusts his rate to $350 per year.
 The medical report indicates he is healthy, but his family medical history suggests that he has a higher-than-average risk for certain diseases.

-- And if Bob is still in good health and wants to get a policy at the age of 60, he can expect to pay a much higher rate of around $3,000 a year.
+- If Bob is still in good health and wants to get a policy at the age of 60, he can expect to pay a much higher rate of around $3,000 a year.

-Convertible term insurance is a sort of hybrid term policy.
-Convertibility just means that the policy can be exchanged for permanent life insurance of equal value if the policyholder decides he wants a change.
-Typically, this exchange requires neither underwriting nor a medical exam; that’s why it tends to costs a little more and why it isn’t available once you reach a certain age.
-Usually, policyholders are permitted to convert term policies only until they turn 65; and the period during which conversion is possible is shorter than the period of coverage.
+Convertible term insurance means the policy can be exchanged for permanent life insurance of equal value if the policyholder decides he wants a change.
+Typically, this exchange requires neither underwriting nor a medical exam, which is why it tends to cost a little more and why it isn’t available once you reach a certain age.
+Usually, policyholders are permitted to convert term policies only until they turn 65, and the period during which conversion is possible is shorter than the period of coverage.

 - Jim is 50.
 He has a 20-year convertible term life policy for $50,000 of death benefits that he bought when he was 48.

 - This convertible policy provides Jim the option to pay a higher premium and convert this policy into a $50,000 cash value or a whole policy without seeing a doctor or providing a medical history.